Getting a Mortgage on a Concrete House

 Dorran constructions

-Built during the 1950s, these bungalows have medium pitched gable roofs covered with concrete tiles and external walls constructed of storey height precast reinforced concrete panels (PRC).
+Built in the 1950s, these bungalows have medium-pitched gable roofs covered with concrete tiles and external walls constructed of storey-height precast reinforced concrete panels (PRC).

 Taylor Wimpey No Fines